Working through an umbrella company

 The recruitment agency searches for workers

 If the client decides that off-payroll working rules would apply to the role, the job advert may describe it as being ‘inside IR35’.
-This may mean you are deemed to be an employee or the client (or recruitment agency) may ask you to be employed through an umbrella company.
+This may mean that, either:

 You become an umbrella company employee

-Before the recruitment agency can offer you a temporary role (assignment) they may ask you to be employed by one of their preferred umbrella companies.
+Before the recruitment agency can offer you a temporary role (assignment), they may ask you to be employed by one of their preferred umbrella companies.
 You may be able to choose your own.

 - the umbrella company for all temporary work from this agency

-- the minimum assignment rate paid to the umbrella company
+- the minimum assignment rate paid to the umbrella company (this is sometimes known as the uplifted rate, umbrella rate, day rate, or hourly rate)

 - what the umbrella company will deduct